 | Total conversion impact | +41% more conversions | +28% higher revenue per dollar |

 For most service businesses generating leads of roughly equal value, Target CPA is the right choice.
-Target ROAS adds complexity without benefit when all your conversions have the same value.
+Target ROAS adds complexity that doesn't pay off when all your conversions have the same value.

 The Hidden Costs of Target CPA